smaremanda/add-in-docs/outlook/privacy/understanding-outlook-add-in-permissions.md

 ### Can do

-- [Read all the properties](../outlook/apis/item-data.md) of the current item in a read or[compose form](../outlook/compose/get-and-set-item-data-in-a-compose-form.md), for example, [item.to](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html%28Office.15%29.md) in a read form and[item.to.getAsync](http://dev.outlook.com/reference/add-ins/Recipients.html%28Office.15%29.md) in a compose form.
+- [Read all the properties](../outlook/apis/item-data.md) of the current item in a read or [compose form](../outlook/compose/get-and-set-item-data-in-a-compose-form.md), for example, [item.to](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html%28Office.15%29.md) in a read form and [item.to.getAsync](http://dev.outlook.com/reference/add-ins/Recipients.html%28Office.15%29.md) in a compose form.

 - [Get a callback token to get item attachments](../outlook/read/get-attachments-of-an-outlook-item.md) or the full item.